 Due to changes in university policy, employees are now required to continually complete the Discrimination & Sexual Misconduct training administered by the Office of Equity (OE).
 Please review the information below to ensure that you are in compliance with this mandated requirement.

 To simplify tracking employee training completion, as of August 18, 2020, all employees status related to training completion were reset to “out of compliance."

-There are three ways to complete the required training:
+There are two ways to complete the required training:

-3. You can request an in-person training that is specific to your department.
+2. You can request a 2-hour, instructor-led training that is specific to your department.

 You are able to track your training completion status and/or the training completion status of your department staff (if you are a supervisor), via a training summary.

 A training summary is a record of all trainings you have completed thus far, via Skillsoft.
 Training listed in an employee’s training summary is what the OE will reference to ensure all employees are complying with the new training requirement.